-The Mitsui Shopping Park LaLaport Shanghai Jinqiao shopping mall in Shanghai, China, was developed by Japanese real estate developer Mitsui Fudosan’s subsidiary Shanghai Jinqiao Commercial Management.
+The Mitsui Shopping Park LaLaport Shanghai Jinqiao shopping mall in Shanghai, China, was developed by Japanese real estate developer Mitsui Fudosan’s subsidiary, Shanghai Jinqiao Commercial Management.

-Opened in April 2021, the shopping centre is designed to provide an experiential shopping experience to visitors.
+The regional shopping centre is designed to provide an experiential shopping experience to visitors.
 The mall hosts multiple fashion brands, daily convenience stores, a restaurant area, and amusement facilities.

 Mitsui Shopping Park LaLaport Shanghai Jinqiao location

-LaLaport Shanghai Jinqiao is located on approximately 462,848ft² (43,000m²) of land on 738 Xinjinqiao Road within the Pilot Free Trade Zone (Jinqiao Development Zone) in the Pudong New District, east of Shanghai city.
+LaLaport Shanghai Jinqiao is located on approximately 462,848ft² (43,000m²) of land on 738 Xinjinqiao Road, within the Pilot Free Trade Zone (Jinqiao Development Zone) in the Pudong New District, east of Shanghai city.

-Design and features of the shopping centre
+Design and features of the Mitsui Shopping Park

-The shopping centre incorporates geometric designs and dynamic design elements inspired by contemporary and modern features of Shanghai and traditional Japanese origami art.
+The shopping centre incorporates geometric designs and dynamic design elements, inspired by contemporary and modern features of Shanghai and traditional Japanese origami art.

 A unique and attractive feature of the shopping centre is a life-sized Freedom Gundam statue outside the building.
 Freedom Gundam is a mobile suit that appeared in the Japanese anime television series Mobile Suit Gundam SEED, which was broadcast in 2002.
 It is the first full-sized Gundam statue installed outside Japan.
-Mitsui Fudosan installed the statue in collaboration with Bandai Namco Group subsidiaries, namely Sunrise and Sotsu.
+Mitsui Fudosan installed the statue in collaboration with Bandai Namco Group subsidiaries, namely Sunrise, and Sotsu.

 The shopping centre is part of an 11-storey building that also houses office space.
 The office component is not part of the shopping mall project.
 In addition to the 11 above-ground floors, the building has two floors below ground.

-The basement levels house car parking lots that can accommodate up to 1,000 vehicles, while the retail area extends between the first basement and the sixth floor and partly occupies the seventh floor.
+The basement levels house car parking lots, that can accommodate up to 1,000 vehicles, while the retail area extends between the first basement and the sixth floor, and partly occupies the seventh floor.
 The office space is between the seventh and 11th floors.

-The total floor area of the building is approximately 1.57 million square feet (146,000m²), of which the retail component spans 1.38 million square feet (129,000m²) and the office area is 18,298ft² (17,000m²).
+The total floor area of the building is approximately 1.57 million square feet (146,000m²), of which the retail component spans 1.38 million square feet (129,000m²), and the office area is 18,298ft² (17,000m²).

 Retail offerings at Mitsui Shopping Park